jocelynzsun/simple-todo-app/README.md

 # Simple Todo Application

-This is a coding assignment for Info 253A (Front-End Web Architecture), the assignment asked for a simple todo application which supports add/edit/complete a task and tags asociated with the task.
+This is a coding assignment for Info 253A (Front-End Web Architecture), the assignment asked for a simple todo application which supports add/edit/complete a task and tags associated with the task.

 ## Language and library